 The quality recommendations are targeting a future situation when there would be sufficient numbers of connected and automated (SAE Level 4) vehicles operating on the road to provide reasonable quality floating vehicle data to provide accurate enough estimates of local road and traffic conditions.
-Thereby the quality recommends do not apply to the situation today but rather around 2035.
+Thereby the quality recommendations do not apply to the situation today but rather around 2035.
+They also may seem too ambitious for some NRAs / Road Operators, but it remains to be seen whether this is actually the case or not.

 The recommendations mostly focus on the quality of the information content as well as the service levels in time and road network coverage.
-On top of the quality digital information itself, the main ingredients for the implementation of the DOA are secure and trustful information as well as reliable information.
-The security and trust can be verified by a certificate of the

-European C-ITS Security Credential Management System.
+On top of the quality digital information itself, the main ingredients for the implementation of the DOVA are secure and trustful information as well as reliable information.
+The security and trust can be verified by a certificate of the European C-ITS Security Credential Management System.
 The reliability can be verified as a safety qualifier in terms of meeting functional safety requirements (Erdem 2021).